-Many people emphasize the importance of getting a Nexus connection.
-This is obviously a huge factor in successful claims because proving service-connection is needed to receive a disability rating from the VA.
-Private, objective medical opinions can help establish service-connection by medically supporting a disability claim.
+The primary goal is to establish a Nexus connection.
+Proving service connection is necessary to receive a disability rating from the VA.
+Along with your lay statement, objective evidence can help establish service connection by medically supporting a disability claim.

 You are not a number

 Two Veterans suffering from the same condition may have completely different experiences.
 Bear in mind that your rating is determined by your symptoms and diagnosis, which are subjective.
 You are the only one who understands the severity of this disability, what it looks like on a day-to-day basis, and how it affects your functionality and your quality of life.
 A well-written lay statement should be considered with the initiation of a claim.